Post Mortem | Murder in The Parking Garage

 Transcript

-I'm your host, Anne-Marie Green, and today we're discussing the mysterious death of Kenneth Vandrich.
+Welcome back to Postmortem.
+I'm your host, Anne-Marie Green, and today we're discussing the mysterious death of Kenneth Fandrich.

 He was found murdered inside a parking garage on January 27th, 2023, in Hillsboro, Oregon.

-When police reviewed the security footage from that garage, they noticed a masked man spray painting the cameras, wearing a disguise to obscure his identity.
+When police police reviewed the security footage from that garage, they noticed a masked man spray painting the cameras, wearing a disguise to obscure his identity.

 But incredibly, as we're going to discuss, they were still able to find the killer.
+So joining me now to discuss this is 48 Hours correspondent, Natalie Morales.

 It's a fascinating case.

 Thanks for joining us again, Natalie.
+Sure is fascinating.

 Good to be with you, Anne-Marie.

-As usual, a reminder to everyone, if you haven't already listened to this episode of 48 Hours, head on over to your podcast feed.
+As usual, a reminder to everyone, if you haven't already already listened to this episode of 48 Hours, head on over to your podcast feed.
+You'll find it just below this one.

 Listen to the hour and then come on back for this conversation.
+All right, let's get into it.

-The victim here is Kenneth Vandrich.
+The victim here is Kenneth Bandrich.

 He also went by Kenny, and investigators discovered his body in the driver's seat of his car in a parking garage run by the tech company Intel.

 The garage is located on this massive campus, very large campus of one of Intel's production facilities.
+This is where he's been working as a contract pipe fitter.

 Natalie, you actually went to the garage, and I just want to get a sense of just how big is the garage?
+What was it like there?
+How many cameras are we talking about?

 Was it like finding a needle in a haystack?

+You know, this was actually almost the opposite of a needle in a haystack.
 When you think about it, I mean, this is, and this is a huge tech company, Intel.

 We're talking the maker of all those incredible super speedy chips that we all use on our computers.

-But, you know, this is an area, the garage, especially, where there are, you know, loads of security cameras all the way inside the garage, as well as on the campus.
+But, you know, this is an area, the garage, especially where there are, you know, loads of security cameras all the way inside the garage, as well as on the campus.

 It's an area that is well covered.
+There is a lot of security.

-So, obviously, the garage of a tech company like Intel is a very interesting choice and place to commit a murder.
+So obviously the garage of a tech company like Intel is a very interesting choice and place to commit a murder.

-Intel's security staff told investigators that a month earlier, the security cameras had been spray painted.
+Intel's security staff told investigators that a month earlier, earlier, the security cameras had been spray painted.
+It was investigated as just sort of criminal mischief.

+But do investigators think that maybe this was a dry run?
 And I'm also curious, I don't know if you know this or not, Natalie, but was it the same security cameras or different ones?

 I imagine there's, you know, there are many, probably hundreds.